 At just 23 years old, Reed Malone has managed to put forth quite the resume.
 From emerging as one of the nation’s top recruits in 2013, to landing himself a three-year gig as captain of the USC Trojans, Reed possesses discipline and leadership skills far beyond his years.
 Standing at 6’3” with a frame built for speed, it’s hard to imagine him in any other role than that of an intense athlete; yet, Reed possesses a passion for teaching that supersedes all:

 “There’s nothing more rewarding than imparting your knowledge and the lessons you’ve learned on people trying to get better in the sport.
-It’s fascinating to watch participants take what you give them and make it their own, then go on to be successful.”
+It’s fascinating to watch participants take what you give them, make it their own, and then go on to be successful.”